French Months Guide: Learn the Months With Pronunciation Audio, Gender, and Usage

 For example:

-• "en janvier" (in January) - no article needed
+- en janvier (in January) - no article needed

-• "le janvier dernier" (last January) - article used for specificity
+- le janvier dernier (last January) - article used for specificity

 The masculine gender matters when you're using adjectives or making agreements in sentences.
 If you describe a month, any adjective needs to match the masculine form.

-French months are NOT capitalized unless they start a sentence.
-This is a big difference from English where we always capitalize month names.
+**French months are NOT capitalized unless they start a sentence.** This is a big difference from English, where we always capitalize month names.

-Correct French: "Mon anniversaire est en juillet."
+- ✅Correct French: "Mon anniversaire est en juillet."
 (My birthday is in July.)
-Incorrect: "Mon anniversaire est en Juillet."

-This lowercase convention applies to days of the week too.
+This lowercase convention applies to days of the week, too.
 French reserves capitalization for proper nouns like names of people, cities, and countries.
 Months and days don't make the cut.

 I've seen so many learners mess this up because English habits are hard to break.
 Just remember: when you write a date in French, keep those months lowercase.

-How to use prepositions with months
+## How to use prepositions with the names of months in French

 The standard preposition for months in French is **"en."** You'll use this about 90% of the time when talking about when something happens.